BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/August 2, 2018/readme.md

 No movement here.
 First step is to write the Mission Statement and define the groups scope.
 5.7.
 The Best Practices Working Group is still on my wish list.
 Would anyone like to chair it?
-● Best practices in calculating populations with in transportation catchments ● Population in Catchments around transportation features - (USDOT) ● Best practices of calculating populations affected by regional phenomena (Census) ● Any other best practices activities?
+&nbsp; &nbsp; ● Best practices in calculating populations with in transportation catchments &nbsp; &nbsp; ● Population in Catchments around transportation features - (USDOT) &nbsp; &nbsp; ● Best practices of calculating populations affected by regional phenomena (Census) &nbsp; &nbsp; ● Any other best practices activities?
 What other analysis do others perform with transportation data? (eg Transportation and Population, Land Use, Economy?)
 5.8.
 Potential TSC Talks.
 5.8.1.
 Shared Streets Introduction, James Graham - D.C.
 DOT?